lplotni/pace/README.md

 ### If you really don't want to use vagrant
 it is possible to use docker instead.
 Run this to get the database up:

-`docker run -p 5432:5432 -d --name 'pace-postgres' -e POSTGRES_PASSWORD='pgtester' -e POSTGRES_DB='pace' -e POSTGRES_USER='pgtester' postgres`
+`docker run -p 5432:5432 -d --name 'pace-postgres' -e POSTGRES_PASSWORD='some_password' -e POSTGRES_DB='pace' -e POSTGRES_USER='pace' postgres`

+You have to set the DATABASE_URL to point to the non default db.
+Setting a environment variable is the easiest way:

+`export DATABASE_URL='postgres://pace:some_password@localhost/pace'`

 #### Starting
 Just run `gulp` and open http://localhost:3000 in your browser.